miketon/JupyterJeep/nanoGPT3-karpathy/markmap/nanoGPT-nnModule.mm.md

       - ⚔️ = ==[ cross_entropy ]== ⚔️
         - (🧮, 🎯) => 🪬
           - input `args`
-            - @audit : logits 🧮 and targets 🎯 have **different
+            - 🆗 @udit-ok 🆗 : logits 🧮 and targets 🎯 have **different
              dimensions**, isn't this a **mismatch** ?
 Why???
               - ANSWER: ☑️
                 - Even though logits and targets have **different